bighnesh86/crispy-lamp/README.md

-# crispy-lamp
+# Crispy Lamp - Todo List App

 A simple and intuitive todo list application built using JavaScript, HTML, and CSS.
-This project allows users to search, add, edit, and delete items.
-Uses local storage to store the data.
-Feel free to contribute or use it as a reference for your own projects!
+This project allows users to create, manage, and track their daily tasks efficiently.
+It leverages modern web development techniques and follows best practices in both frontend and backend development.

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript